microsoft/AzureTRE/docs/azure-tre-features/airlock.md

 * Notify the requesting researcher of the process progress and/or required actions.
 * All steps within the airlock process are audited.

 Typically in a TRE, the Airlock feature would be used to allow a researcher to export outputs of a research project such as summary results.
-With the airlock, data to export must go though a human review, typically done by senior researchers.
+With the airlock, data to export must go though a human review, typically done by a data governance team.

 The Airlock feature will create events on every meaningful step of the processes.
 This will enable increased flexibility by allowing an organization to extend the notification mechanism.